 Many of us like to imagine that the hardest part of writing a book is, well, the writing.
 In fact, the way, way, way harder job is the thinking and planning beforehand.
 And the editing, after.

-My video podcast last week offered advice on whether it’s better to write with a pencil or a keyboard.
-See the transcript here, if you prefer, and consider subscribing.
+My video podcast last week aimed to help people separate their professional and personal writing.
+Or, see the transcript, and consider subscribing to my YouTube channel.
 If you have a question about writing you’d like me to address, be sure to send it to me by email, Twitter or Skype and I’ll try to answer it in the podcast.

 Have you ever considered (or completed) NaNoWriMo?
 Why or why not?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
 Anyone who comments on today’s post (or any others) by Oct.
-31/17, will be put in a draw for a copy of On Writing Well by William Zinsser.
+31/19, will be put in a draw for a copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.